Toylerrr/GameVault-Snake-Edition/README.md

 - **Settings Window:** Allows users to input and save their credentials securely.
 - **Configuration Management:** Utilizes a settings file (`settings.ini`) to store and manage user preferences, including username, installation location, and URL.
 - **Dynamic Content:** Retrieves game titles and information dynamically from the Gamevault server then caches it.
 - **Appearance Customization:** Supports customization of color themes and appearance modes.
+Create your own: https://github.com/Akascape/CTkThemeMaker
 - **Download:** Current single download is working.

 ## Things that dont work